afiniate/seresye/doc/index.md

 Santoro.
 In the following article we will describe how to use the system.

-As it is widely known, a rule-based system is composed by a **knowledge base**, which stores a set of *facts* representing the 'universe of discourse' of a given application, and a set of **production rules**, which are used to infer knowledge and/or reason about the knowledge.
-A rule is activated when one or more facts match the template(s) given in the rule declaration: in such a case, the body of the rule contains a code that is thus executed
+A rule-based system is composed of a **knowledge base**, which stores a set of *facts* representing the 'universe of discourse' of a given application, and a set of **production rules**, which are used to infer knowledge and/or reason about the knowledge.
+A rule is activated when one or more facts match the template(s) given in the rule
+declaration: in such a case, the body of the rule contains a code that is thus executed

 In SERESYE, *facts* are expressed by means of Erlang tuples or records, while rules are written using standard Erlang function clauses, whose